bhmj/jsonslice/README.md

 ```
 #### Filters
 ```
-  @                  -- the current node
   [?(<expression>)]  -- filter expression.
 Applicable to arrays only
+  @                  -- the root of the current element of the array.
+Used only within a filter.
+  @.val              -- a field of the current element of the array.
 ```

 #### Filter operators